BY HANNAH HYAT

 The sophomore’s injuries resulted in a concussion and nine stitches above his left eye.

-Cook called SUPD to handle his assault.
+Cook acquired an investigator to handle his assault.
 The sophomore confirmed he would press charges for the cost of his medicals bills, if the opportunity was presented.

-Cook said the Salisbury City Police have been proactive in their search, but Cook admitted he was disappointed with the University Park staff and their efforts.
+Cook said the Salisbury City Police have been proactive in their search, but Cook admitted he was disappointed with University Park and their efforts.

 University Park did not respond when they were asked to comment.